-Each primary topic should be listed under headings such as chapter membership, local events, national offerings, etc. A key message for each topic is recommended as well, with all communications relaying that message.
+Each primary topic should be listed under headings such as chapter membership, local events, national offerings, etc. A key message for each topic is recommended too, with all communications relaying it.

 Other considerations, of course, are budget, scheduling (i.e., avoid conducting membership campaigns during periods when chapter leadership is changing) and volunteer time needed to execute a plan.